 Click Next to confirm your entries and advance to the track information tab.

-*Note: UPC, EAN and JAN are the barcode standards controlled by the US, the EU and Japan, respectively, that would be printed on any physical version of a release.
+*Note: UPC, EAN, and JAN are the barcode standards controlled by the US, the EU, and Japan, respectively, that would be printed on any physical version of a release.
 This code is used to identify album sales across all platforms.
+See more on UPC format here.

-If other tracks have previously been uploaded, they may be selected to be included on this release.
+If other tracks have previously been uploaded, they may be selected to be included in this release.

 Click “+ Upload a new track” to add new files for this release.